irahorecka/sequencing-primer-generator/README.md

 If you would like to order single tubes of primers from IDT, click the 'SINGLE TUBES' button on the desktop application.
 If executed correctly, the desktop application would look like this: <br><br>

 <img src="https://i.imgur.com/hZEgnl0.png" alt="alt text" width="500" height="400"> <br><br>
-A new directory with the name of today's date will be created in your main directory (i.e. the directory with your Primerwalk_GUI.py, Primerwalk.py, and sequence_file.csv files).
-Inside the directory, you will find unique .xlsx files for every plasmid you inputted in the 'sequence_file.csv' file. <br>
+A new directory with the name of today's date will be created in your main directory (i.e. the directory with your Primerwalk_GUI.py, Primerwalk.py, and sequence_file.csv files). <br>
+Inside the directory, you will find unique .xlsx files for every plasmid you inputted in the 'sequence_file.csv' file. <br><br>
 Each file will have the following naming format: *IDT_Tube_(plasmid name).xlsx*<br><br>

 <img src="https://i.imgur.com/jCFubfz.png" alt="alt text"> <br><br>

 Please upload this file directly to this website (https://www.idtdna.com/site/order/oligoentry) and perform the following tasks: <br><br>
-*Click on button 'Bulk Input' in center of webpage (blue button)*<br>
+*Click on button 'Bulk Input' in center of webpage (blue button)*<br><br>
 <img src="https://i.imgur.com/ReISAAS.png" alt="alt text"> <br><br>
-*Click on button 'Choose File' to upload your .xlsx ordering forms*<br>
+*Click on button 'Choose File' to upload your .xlsx ordering forms*<br><br>
 <img src="https://i.imgur.com/m9CKjG8.png" alt="alt text"> <br><br>
 All required fields in the ordering form should automatically fill.
 Proceed to checkout if satisfied with input.<br><br>